Spring, Summer & Fall Activities

 Call Tacoma Power at (888) 502-8690 for recorded information about river flows, lake levels and boat launch usability.

 Ready for a new adventure?
-2016 is the 100th anniversary of the National Park Service, and we’re celebrating with a new geocaching adventure - the Visit Rainier Centennial GeoTour.
 Hunt for geocaches around Mount Rainier and in our gateway communities.
 If you haven’t tried geocaching yet, it’s an outdoor “treasure hunt” using a GPS-enabled device such as a smartphone (with a geocaching app) or GPS receiver.
 Participants navigate to a specific set of GPS coordinates and then look for the geocache (container) hidden at that location.
-The geocaches on the tour will highlight the rich history, scenic wonders, quaint communities, and hidden gems of the Mount Rainier region.
+Geocaches in the area highlight the rich history, scenic wonders, quaint communities, and hidden gems of the Mount Rainier region.
 Can you say “road trip”?!
 More info

 For the devoted golfer, there are opportunities to swing the clubs along the Byway in the most natural of settings.
 Choose from the 9-hole course available at the Ironwood Green Golf Course in Glenoma or spend the afternoon at the Maple Grove Golf facility in Randle.
 Enjoy teeing off in the shadow of the majestic mountains amongst the rolling green hills for an unbeatable day on the course.